 Simply signing up to interview with an employer will not lead to a successful interview.
 To be successful you must learn as much as you can beforehand about the employer and the opportunities being offered.
 You may want to research the following topics to become more familiar with the company:

 The common method of researching a company today is visiting the company website.
 Make sure to use the Internet!

 When employers interview on campus, most will hold an information session prior to the interview date.
 Attendance at these sessions is strongly advised and occasionally required by the employer if you plan to be interviewed.
 Some companies hold information sessions even if they do not plan to conduct on-campus interviews.
-Teach for America, the Peace Corps, and Japanese Exchange Teaching (JET) have all held information sessions with no interviews in the past.

 Typical Questions You May Be Asked

 Expect questions that require thought on your part.
 Questions that start with how, what, or why such as:

 And, of course, everyone's favorite opener, "Tell me a little about yourself."

 Remember to look closely at your résumé.
 Listen to your own answers.
 The employer has the right to question you about anything you have said or written.
 You must be able to defend, justify or explain anything you say or write, so DON'T LIE.
 You may want to practice your answers, however.
 Any preparation is good preparation!

 What Do I Need to Know About an Employer?